 Parish : Our Lady of Victories and St. Anne, Keighley

-John has been headteacher at Our Lady of Victories for 12 years, and also Executive Headteacher at St Joseph‘s in Keighley for the past two.
+John is Executive Head at Our Lady of Victories, St Joseph's Keighley and St Anne's.
 He is extremely passionate about giving our children the best possible start in life.
 Primary school should be the best years of pupils’ lives and he believes that an exciting, personalised curriculum is the key to this.